canstralian/ForkDATThang/README.md

 - [x] Grab saved WiFi passwords
 - [x] Ping functionality to check bot responsiveness

+## Prerequisites
+- Python 3.6 or higher
+- Discord.py library
+- Other required Python packages listed in `requirements.txt`
+-
 ## Usage
 To use the RAT, follow these steps:
 1. Clone or download the repository.
 2. Install the required Python packages by running: `pip install -r requirements.txt`
-3. Replace `BOT_TOKEN` in the code with your actual Discord bot token.
+3. Replace `BOT_TOKEN` in `Main.py` with your actual Discord bot token.
-4. Run the bot by executing the script: `python bot.py`
+4. Build the rat by executing the script: `python Builder.py`
 5. Invite the bot to your Discord server and use the available commands.

-## Prerequisites
-- Python 3.6 or higher
-- Discord.py library
-- Other required Python packages listed in `requirements.txt`

 ## Building the RAT
 1. Ensure that the necessary prerequisites are installed.